-- 1) The applicant must have a current, DOH-approved Water System Plan (WSP) or Small Water System Management Program (SWSMP). - 2) The proposed project must be included in the applicant's current, DOH-approved WSP or SWSMP. - 3) The water system must have a satisfactory operating permit status at application, or upon completion of the proposed project.
+- 1. The applicant must have a current, department approved Water System Plan (WSP) or Small Water System Management Program (SWSMP). - 2.
+The proposed project must be included in the applicant's current, department approved WSP or SWSMP.

-4) The system must be in compliance with any active enforcement actions, if applicable (including Department of Health-issued departmental orders, penalties, bilateral compliance agreements or federally issued administrative orders or stipulated penalties).
+- 3. The water system must have a satisfactory operating permit status at application or upon completion of the proposed project. - 4.
+The system must be in compliance with any active enforcement actions, if applicable (including departmental orders, penalties, bilateral compliance agreements, or federally issued administrative orders or stipulated penalties).

-Applicants must submit their approved WSP, SWSMP, or amendments including the proposed project to DOH by March 1, 2012 so they can be eligible to receive DWSRF funding.
+Applicants must submit their approved WSP, SWSMP, or amendments including the proposed project to us by March 1, 2013, so they can be eligible to receive DWSRF funding.

-Projects ranking high enough to be considered for funding, yet not currently meeting capacity requirements #3 and #4 above may still qualify for a loan if the applicant documents and ensures that the proposed project will address these compliance and capacity requirements.
+Projects ranking high enough to be considered for funding, yet not currently meeting capacity requirements #3 and #4 above, may still qualify for a loan if the applicant documents and ensures that the proposed project will address these compliance and capacity requirements.